-Music is essential to traveling and thanks to mp3's and streaming sites, it's now easier than ever to take a whole world of music with you as you travel.
-Here are some of my favorite songs to listen to when I have a long trip ahead of me.
+Music is essential to traveling and thanks to MP3s, smart phones, and streaming services, it's now easier than ever to take a whole world of music with you as you travel.
+Here are some of my favorite songs to listen to when I have a long trip ahead of me...

 1. Clair de lune by Claude Debussy